 - how to interact with people with disabilities who use an assistive device or require the assistance of a guide dog or other service animal or the assistance of a support person;

-- how to use equipment and devices available on our premises or otherwise provided by us that may help with the provision of the products or services to a person with a disability; and
+- how to use equipment and devices, if and where available on our premises or otherwise provided by us, that may help with the provision of our products and services to a person with a disability; and

-- protocol to deal with a situation where a person with a disability is having difficulty accessing our products and services.
+- what to do if a person with a disability is having difficulty accessing our products and services.

-We are committed to enable persons with disabilities, who use assistive devices, to obtain, access and use our services.
+We are committed to enabling persons with disabilities, who use assistive devices, to obtain, access and use our services.
 Persons with disabilities may use their assistive devices as needed when accessing our services.

 Service Animals and Support Persons